MagneticZebra/Ruby-Jump/README.md

 # Ruby Jump

 ## Overview
-"Ruby Jump" is an interactive web-based game designed to provide an engaging and fun experience.
-Players navigate a character through various levels, jumping over obstacles and collecting points.
-This game is built using HTML, CSS, and JavaScript, featuring smooth animations and responsive gameplay.
+Ruby Jump is an interactive web-based game designed to provide an engaging and fun experience.
+Players navigate a character (Ruby) through various levels, jumping over obstacles and collecting cash.
+This game is built using HTML, CSS, and JavaScript, featuring smooth and responsive gameplay.

 ## Requirements
 - Any modern web browser (e.g., Chrome, Firefox, Safari)